bencao/bencao.github.com/source/_posts/2013-04-10-how-to-write-a-ruby-gem.markdown

 ---
 layout: post
-title: "First time to contribute a Gem"
+title: "How to write a ruby gem"
 date: 2013-04-10 11:49
 comments: true
 categories: